Skip to content

 import json

-# 1. Register action metadata with a JSON Schema
+# 1. Register action metadata with JSON Schema

 reg.register(